Seargentoof/unit-parser-4/README.md

 For each order, the unit context and the value of the order (measure * unit value) are determined.
 If the contexts AND the values match, the orders are determined to be equal.
 Otherwise, they are not.

+## Advancements
+Switched information database from an XML file to an Excel spreadsheet for ease of use.
+Used Python dictionaries to load the database, resulting in increased efficiency.
+Added methods for analyzing orders involving basic rates (for example, 100 mg/day).

 ## How to use this program
 Use the orders_are_equal method to make comparisons for equality between medical orders.